PAHx History & Projects

 The Josiah C. Trent Fund awards the Society a grant to add a search engine to access the digital collection and to upgrade the Society website.

 The Society’s first oral history interview is video recorded.
 Reginald D. Carter and J. Jeffrey Heinrich interview Thomas Piemme, MD, Suzanne Greenberg, MS, and Don Fisher, PhD, during the APAP/PAEA meeting.
 A historical panel featuring Piemme, Greenberg, and Fisher with Carter and Heinrich acting as moderator, takes place at the same conference.
 You may view portions of the panel discussion by clicking here.

-The Society holds its first workshop at the PAEA Education Forum to help PA faculty to archive and preserve their own historical documents.
+PAHx Society holds its first workshop at the APAP (now PAEA) Educational Conference in Nashville, TN to teach PA faculty the basics of archiving and preserving historical documents.

 The History Society begins to publish a monthly feature in Advance for Physician Assistants that highlights an aspect of PA history.
 You may read the articles by clicking here..